ronnyerrmann/cycle_logging_mysql_based/README.md

 ```

 The website runs on a test server: [Cycle Results (Django)](http://ronnyerrmann.ddns.net:8000).

+A more advanced version of the Django solution can be found under: https://github.com/ronnyerrmann/cycle_logging

 ### Learnings
 * Be more consistent with your names: instead of using "MonthKM" or "YearDays" for the front end it is easier to use the same column names for each table.